PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter6.md

 ## CONCLUSION

-Problem reports are an essential part of the software development and maintenance process.
+Problem reports are an essential part of the hardware development and maintenance process.
 They ensure that issues are systematically identified, tracked, resolved, and documented.
-By maintaining comprehensive and detailed problem reports, organizations can enhance the quality and reliability of their software products, facilitate continuous improvement, and ensure compliance with industry standards and regulatory requirements.
+By maintaining comprehensive and detailed problem reports, organizations can enhance the quality and reliability of their hardware products, facilitate continuous improvement, and ensure compliance with industry standards and regulatory requirements.